Let’s talk about HMRC Payments On Account as we fast approach the self assessment tax return filing deadline of 31 January.

 What if your earnings suddenly decrease

-In our example, everything settled out because the tax due was a similar level across the two tax years.
-But what if you can see that your earning have suddenly decreased and know that the payment on account is far too much?
+In this example, everything settled out because the tax due was a similar level across the two tax years.
+But what if you can see that your earning have suddenly decreased and know that the HMRC payment on account is too much?

 HMRC can be reasonable, you can apply to reduce your payment on account.
 But be warned if you reduce it too much they will charge you interest on what you should have paid.
-So we would always recommend you seek a little advice before doing this.
+So always seek advice before doing this.